“IMPERIUM” (SHORT STORY)

 ‘I’m on the National Security Council.
 I’m a nationalist.
 What more could I fucking want?’

 Trump isn’t sure.
-Steve is.
+Bannon is.

 ‘The crown is not for me.’